-ALH108 Medical Terminology and Pharmacology

-ALH112 Essentials of Anatomy & Physiology I

-ALH122 Essentials of Anatomy & Physiology II

-ALH255 Medical Law and Ethics
+ALH108 Medical Terminology and Pharmacology ALH112 Essentials of Anatomy & Physiology I ALH122 Essentials of Anatomy & Physiology II ALH255 Medical Law and Ethics BIO260 Microbiology

-SUR110 Fundamentals of Surgical Technology

-SUR115 Preoperative Techniques and Procedures

-SUR120 Intraoperative Techniques and Procedures

-SUR125 Surgical Pharmacology

-SUR130 Postoperative Techniques and Procedures

-SUR135 Surgical Specialties and Pathophysiology

-SUR140 Certification Exam Review

-SUR299 Internship

 All (100%) of the competencies must be passed with an 80% or higher to successfully complete all core courses and progress in the program.
 Failure of any competency results in unsuccessful completion of the course regardless of the letter grade earned.